Ben Robinson (politician)

-"Bulldog" Ben Robinson is an American politician who served as a member of the Oklahoma Senate between 1989 and 2004.
+Ben Robinson, nicknamed "Bulldog", is an American politician who served as a member of the Oklahoma Senate between 1989 and 2004.
 He retired in 2004 due to term limits.

-Ben Robinson ran for Oklahoma's 2nd congressional district in the 2022 midterm elections.
+Robinson ran for Oklahoma's 2nd congressional district in the 2022 midterm elections.

 Career

 Oklahoma Senate

 Robinson was first elected to the Oklahoma Senate in 1988.

 Robinson ran for re-election to a second term in 1992.

 In 1996, Ben Robinson faced a primary challenge from former state representative John Monks of Muskogee, who had lost his Oklahoma House of Representatives seat two years prior.
 He defeated Monks in the primary with 64% of the vote.
 Despite trailing by a large margin, Monks requested a recount.
 The recount stopped at Monks request after 3 of 36 precincts were recounted, resulting in Robinson gaining three votes.

 In the 2000 election Robinson faced Republican Tommy Anderson, a Muskogee School board member.
 He was re-elected with 16,225 votes to Anderson's 7,550 votes.

 Robinson retired in 2004 due to term limits.
 He endorsed John Edwards in the 2004 Democratic presidential primary.